 A few of the mouth-watering ‘shroom recipes that top my list to try include Oyster Mushroom Ragout with Cognac and Herbs; Spicy Black Bean, Poblano, and Oyster Mushroom Burgers with Red Onion Jam; Oyster Mushroom and Corn Empanadas with Charred Poblano and Pumpkin Seed Sauce; Dan Dan Noodles with Shiitakes, Pork, Pickled Mustard Greens, and Spicy Chili Oil; Black Trumpet Pâté with Sage and Marsala; and Black Trumpet and Roasted Poblano Chilaquiles with Crema.

-In an interview on the publisher's website, Selengut lists her three favorites as the pâté, the Dan Dan noodles, and the chilaquiles--all of which easily made it to my own to do list of recipes.
+In an interview, Selengut lists her three favorites as the pâté, the Dan Dan noodles, and the chilaquiles–all of which easily made it to my own to do list of recipes.
 Starting off the bat, I made two of them.

 The first was the Dan Dan Noodles with Shiitakes, Pork, Pickled Mustard Greens, and Spicy Chili Oil.
 I used rehydrated dried shiitakes instead of fresh as called for in the recipe (because I have a plethora in my pantry) and used the soaking water in place of the mushroom stock in the recipe.
 I also replaced the mustard greens with chard.
 The dish was delicious and very fast to make, especially once I had prepped and arranged all the ingredients before starting.